DJBarnes/django-adminlte2-pdq/docs/source/menu/advanced.rst

 More than likely, your menu will grow in size over time and become a little large to be living directly in the settings file.
-Although the menu variable does technically have to live in the settings, there are some workarounds that allow defining the menu outside of the direct settings file.
+Although the menu variable does technically have to live in the settings, some workarounds allow defining the menu outside of the direct settings file.

 The most common approach is to make a separate file that will contain your